bitmakerlabs/dev_environment_setup/README.md

 Not all of these steps are required on day one at Bitmaker, in fact they are -- in some cases -- weeks apart in the curriculmn but they are presented here in a dependent logical sequence.
 If you have trouble.
 Chill.
 Wait until your cohort begins the material and grab an instructor for help.

-With that out of the way, ready, set, go.
+With that caveat out of the way, ready, set, go.

 <hr>